Samsung/tizen-docs/docs/application/dotnet/guides/uix/stt.md

     ```

 <a name="engine"></a>
-## Setting and Getting STT Engine Options
+## Set and get STT engine ptions

-To set and get STT engine options:
+To set and get STT engine options, follow these steps:

 -   Set the credential.